MatchuPitchu/react-summary/02_React Hooks.md

 ## Forward Refs Hook

-- allows to interact with a component imperatively (in the real DOM, look at `useRef` Hook)
+- allows to interact with a component imperatively in the real DOM (-> look at `useRef` Hook)
 - with `useImperativeHandle` and `forwardRef` you can expose functionalities from a React component to its parent component to then use your component in the parent component through refs and trigger certain functionalities
 - it's good for use case like focusing fields or scrolling, BUT in general it's better to avoid this because of manipulating directly the real DOM
 - example of reusable input component and focussing invalid input field with help of `useRef`, `forwardRef` and `useImperativeHandle`